-Skip forward to present day, 2015.
+Skip forward to 2015 (original time of posting).
 A friend of mine on Facebook discovered the aforementioned xkcd comic and other friends thought this advice useful.
-As someone with a bit of security knowledge through a university course and an enjoyment of reading security blogs, I felt I should help inform them.
+As someone with a bit of security knowledge through a university course and an enjoyment of reading security blogs (and now many years of work in the field), I felt I should help inform them.
 After typing a couple of hundred words in a Facebook comment, I realized I should write a new blog post to update you, my readers.

 Below I will give my recommendations on maintaining a reasonable amount of security with your passwords.

 As I've mentioned before, I recommend everyone using a password manager.

 A password manager typically requires you to create a "master password" that will be used to encrypt the password vault where all your passwords are stored.
 The manager often integrates with your web browser, making it very convenient to have a secure (long, random, unique, and a mix of character types) password for every website/application you use.